noirello/bonsai/docs/advanced.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(do())

-It is also possible to change this class to a different one with :meth:`LDAPClient.set_async_connection_class` that is able to work with other non-blocking I/O modules like `Gevent`_ or `Tornado`_.
+It is also possible to change this asynchronous class to a different one with :meth:`LDAPClient.set_async_connection_class` that is able to work with other non-blocking I/O modules like `Gevent`_ or `Tornado`_.